 RITA MACEDO

-Filmmaker, video artist and film programmer based in Berlin • Rita’s works often operate within the realm of documentary and speculative fiction, with a focus on meaning, memory and history • Artistic associate at the Braunschweig University of Art since 2018.
+Filmmaker, artist, and film programmer based in Berlin • Rita’s work fluidly traverses non-fiction, speculative narratives, and narrative disruption, exploring the unstable terrains of meaning and memory • Through a practice that resists fixed interpretation, the work investigates the shifting relationships between image, perception, and time • Artistic associate at the Braunschweig University of Art since 2018.

 Rita’s work has been shown at numerous exhibitions and festivals, including, European Media Art Festival, Berwick Film and Media Art Festival, Hamburg Short Film Festival, IndieLisboa International Film Festival, Kasseler Dokfest, São Paulo International Short Film Festival, Encounters Short Film and Animation Festival, New Horizons International Film Festival, Curtas Vila do Conde, Encounters South Africa Documentary Film Festival, amongst others.